uio-bmi/immuneML/docs/source/encodings.rst

 .. code-block:: python

-    def encode(dataset: Dataset, params: dict) -> Dataset:
+    def encode(dataset: RepertoireDataset, params: dict) -> RepertoireDataset:
         ...

-    def store(encoded_dataset: Dataset, params: dict):
+    def store(encoded_dataset: RepertoireDataset, params: dict):
         ...

-All of them take in a *Dataset* object that they will encode.
-For more information on the dataset representation, see :ref:`Dataset` and :ref:`Data model` sections.
+All of them take in a *RepertoireDataset* object that they will encode.
+For more information on the dataset representation, see
+:ref:`RepertoireDataset` and :ref:`Data model` sections.

 In addition to the parameters already in the original dataset object, the returned dataset object contains an encoded_data parameter of the following format: